thoward/lucene-query-parser.js/README.rst

 If you'd like to help out with the project, or if you have a question, feel free to contact Troy Howard at thoward37@gmail.com.

-Bug reports or feature requests should go in the bitbucket issue tracker.
+Bug reports or feature requests should go in the Github issue tracker.
 Please include relevant sample data (the query) and a good description of the challenges you're facing.

-Look to the wiki for documentation and other resources.
+Look to the `wiki  <https://github.com/thoward/lucene-query-parser.js/wiki>`_ for documentation and other resources.